Let me guess – never? Well, there’s a reason why software teams have long declared this application development

-Both the Development Team and people representing the customer during the meeting must always be prepared to the stand-up.
-It is the only way to ensure meeting the sprint goal, and to identify any impediments.
-It also helps keeping focus at all time, which in turn results in the Team being more engaged.
+Both the Development Team and people representing the customer during the meeting must always be prepared for the stand-up.
+It is the only way to ensure meeting the sprint goal and to identify any impediments.
+It also helps to keep focus at all times, which in turn results in the Team being more engaged.

 The Team is also happy to attend future meetings, as they see the value they provide.
 Moreover – if the Team is well prepared and the meeting is truly productive, the Stakeholders are more likely to notice and appreciate the progress.

 It is also important to understand, that the biggest benefits come when both parties are involved in the project.
-Start with precise determination of the roles in the project of both the Team and the Customer.
+Start with the precise determination of the roles in the project of both the Team and the Customer.
 Everybody should also educate other Team members in terms of how to use tools and techniques chosen for the project and create an atmosphere that facilitates knowledge transfer.

 The responsibility here rests mostly on the shoulders of Product Owners, who must not only actively participate in day-to-day work on the project, but also make sure the Team and the Customer are cooperating, exchanging insights, sharing know-how and establishing a straightforward relation.

 3. Face-to-face whenever you can

 In order for the Daily Scrum to be effective and encouraging, it must occur face to face (if that’s possible).
-However, let’s think about this tip in more broader terms – it is always a great idea to meet in person with both the Team and the Customer, regardless the place.
-Especially, if on daily basis you’re pretty far away.
+However, let’s think about this tip in broader terms – it is always a great idea to meet in person with both the Team and the Customer, regardless of the place.
+Especially, if on a daily basis you’re pretty far away.
 It is particularly crucial at the very beginning of cooperation.
-A good meeting at the start of the project not only facilitates the kick-off, but also helps establishing a fruitful relation based on trust.
+A good meeting at the start of the project not only facilitates the kick-off but also helps to establish a fruitful relationship based on trust.